Handiham Net Schedule, Updated 12 August 2013

 3. The Net Manager will approve net information before it is posted on public Handiham websites.

 4. Everyone will work together as a team, maintaining a positive, helpful, and respectful attitude.

-Join our worldwide daily EchoLink net and a technical discussion net (Handiham Tech Net) on Thursday with a roundtable session on Sundays and an open forum Wednesday evening session that sometimes includes a trivia question.
+Join our worldwide daily 11:00 AM USA Central Time EchoLink net and a roundtable session on Sundays.
+If you are not available during the daytime, try our 7:00 PM USA Central Time Wednesday evening session that includes a trivia question.
 All licensed operators are welcome.
 The net is controlled but informal, and there is no need to be a Handiham member to participate.
 Sometimes the net control station will throw out a discussion topic to liven things up!
 Listen in a few times if you are shy, and then take the plunge and throw out your callsign.